fvyshkov/ide-for-text/README.md

 ## Usage

-1. Start both backend and frontend servers
+1. Start the application: `./manage.sh start`
 2. Open `http://localhost:3000` in your browser
-3. Click "Open Directory" and enter a local directory path
+3. Click "Open Directory" and enter a local directory path (try `./test-directory`)
 4. Browse the file tree on the left panel
 5. Click on any text file to open it in the editor
 6. Make changes - they'll be automatically saved to disk
 7. Use "Refresh" to reload the file tree if files change externally
+8. Stop the application: `./manage.sh stop`

 ## API Endpoints